-• Community wealth building for future generations.
+Community wealth building for future generations.

-The new Council Delivery Plan was approved in 2023 to supplement the new Council Plan, and the Council's Procurement Strategy 2023 to 2028 continues to reflect the strategic priorities and values in line with this and has been updated to reflect recent procurement developments.
+The new Delivery Plan was approved in 2023 to supplement the new Council Plan, and the Council's Procurement Strategy 2023 to 2028, (Procurement Strategy) continues to reflect the strategic priorities and values in line with this and has been updated to reflect recent procurement developments.

-Orkney Integration Joint Board, and Orkney Health and Social Care Partnership, the Integrated Joint Board (IJB) was formed in 2016.
-This is a legal body, separate from both NHS Orkney and Orkney Islands Council with planning, resourcing, and overseeing integrated health and social care services.
-The IJB and Orkney Health and Care have published their Strategic Plan as well as a Strategic Commissioning implementation Plan.
+Orkney Integration Joint Board (IJB) was formed in 2016.
+This is a legal body, separate from both NHS Orkney and Orkney Islands Council, responsible for planning, resourcing, and overseeing integrated health and social care services.
+The IJB has published its Strategic Plan as well as a Strategic Commissioning implementation Plan.
 Included in this Plan there is a commitment to review third sector commissioned services and an overall commissioning intention to shift the balance of care to enhanced, community based models.